-The draft guiding principles for the Town Belt were developed from feedback on the wider community's values and aspirations for the Town Belt.
+Guiding principles for the Town Belt were developed from feedback on the wider community's values and aspirations for the Town Belt.
 They are relatively generic, representing a generally accepted view for the Town Belt from a number of widely different perspectives.